 If identified, many issues can be addressed with medication or minor procedures prior to attempting pregnancy.
 This added step can go a long way toward mitigating miscarriage risk.

-If a woman’s cervix has been damaged as a result of a previous pregnancy or surgery, it can be more prone to miscarriage.
+If a woman’s cervix has been damaged as a result of a previous pregnancy or surgery, she can be more prone to miscarriage.

-Patients should ask their specialist to assess any risk factor.
+Patients should ask their doctor to assess any risk factors.
 Sometimes a cervical stitch is all that is needed.
-Doctors should also make sure the womb is not abnormally-shaped as that too can increase miscarriage risk.
+Doctors should also make sure the womb is not abnormally shaped as that too can increase miscarriage risk.

 “One miscarriage is completely devastating.
-When it happens more than once, it can be unbearable,” said Dr. Temeka Zore, fertility specialist at RMA’s Los Angeles clinic.
+When it happens more than once, it can be unbearable,” said Dr. Thomas Kim, lead fertility specialist at RMA’s Los Angeles clinic.
 “While the cause of early miscarriages is usually due to chromosomal abnormalities, there are other causes that need to be assessed in recurrent pregnancy losses.”

 RMA fertility specialists recommend women with recurrent miscarriages have specialized tests done to try to determine the cause and offer treatment.